secinto/gatekeeper/docs/content/userguide/_index.md

 In both cases, the refresh token is encrypted before being placed into the store.

+## Post Login Redirect

+Without this option if user comes to site protected by gatekeeper e.g. `http://somesite/somepath`, user will be redirected to login and after login back to `http://somesite/path`.
+If user comes to `/` before login he will be redirected back to `/`.
+Sometimes you want redirect user back not to `/` but some path.
+For this there is option `--post-login-redirect-path=/fallback/path` which enables you to define some path to which user will be redirected after login if user comes to root path `/`.

 ## Logout endpoint

 There are 2 possibilities how to logout: